amosquet/Random-Cypher/README.md

 Both of these scripts, cli & gui, rely on RCCG.py to run as they call from it to actually encrypt any data.

+Check HTI.txt for basic instructions on implementing RCCG

 Next course of action is to support capitalization instead of simply converting them to lowercase letters.
 I also plan on improving the gui to scale elements with the window size.